-- 1. The fourth-year curriculum is an eleven-month (11) month program.
+- 1. The fourth-year curriculum is a ten-month (10) month program.
 It begins with the AACPM clerkship calendar.
-The curriculum has eleven (11) clinical experiences of about four-week duration following the CASPR calendar. - 2.
-To change their externship schedule, students must receive approval from the Externship Coordinator at the office of the Academic Dean at least one month before each experience's scheduled start date.
-Students must obtain a written release from the program director they wish to drop and written acceptance from the program director.
-After obtaining these documents, students must submit them to the Externship Coordinator, who will enter the approved changes into CASPR.
+The curriculum has ten (10) clinical experiences of about four-week duration following the CASPR calendar. - 2.
+To change their externship schedule, students must receive (1) approval from the office of Graduate Placement followed by a (2) formal release from the original clerkship/externship, and (3) a formal acceptance from the pending clerkship/externship at least one month before each experience's scheduled start date.
+After obtaining these documents, students must submit them to the office of Graduate Placement, who will enter the approved changes into CASPR.
 Students are prohibited from contacting CASPR on their own.

 - 3. Changes to a student's finalized externship schedule will only be allowed for specific academic reasons or in highly unusual circumstances.
-Travel expenses, meals, car rental, housing, or other similar expenses are not valid reasons for dropping an externship.
 To be considered for approval, students must obtain a written release from the program they wish to drop, confirmation of acceptance by the program they wish to add, and written justification of the need to change their schedules.
-These must be submitted to the Academic Dean.
+These must be submitted to the office of Graduate Placement.
 Failure to follow this policy will result in failure to receive credit for the month's activity. - 4.
 Externship schedule changes will be reviewed and the request either denied or approved.
-The Medical Director will also need to approve the change if it involves students' scheduled Foot and Ankle Institute months. - 5.
-Problems at the Foot and Ankle Institute should be addressed between the student and the individual clinician, the Department Chair, the Medical Director, and if necessary, the Academic Dean in that order.
-Problems arising at externships should first be addressed with the clerkship director.
-The Externship Coordinator should be notified of any problems at medical clerkships.
-If a problem is not resolvable at these levels, the Externship Coordinator and the Associate Dean of Academic Affairs will become involved.
+The Medical Director will also need to approve the change if it involves students' scheduled Foot and Ankle Institute months (i.e., base month). - 5.
+Concerns at the Foot and Ankle Institute should be addressed between the student and the individual clinician, the Department Chair, the Medical Director, and if necessary, the Academic Dean in that order.
+Problems arising at externships should first be addressed with the clerkship director of the program.
+The office of Graduate Placement should be notified of any problems at medical clerkships.
+If a problem is not resolvable at these levels, the Associate Dean of Academic Affairs will become involved.